timacdonald/json-api/README.md

 # v1 todo
 - Server implementation rethink.
 - Rethink naming of objects and properties
-- Guess relationship class for relationships.
-- Support mapping `$attributes` values to different keys.
-- Support dot notation of both the key and value of `$attributes`.
 - Camel case everything
 - Allow resources to specify their JsonResource class.
 - Make all caches WeakMaps.